-The Applicant is proposing to subdivide the lot into two (2) new record lots and construct a new single-family dwelling on each lot.
-The Project is subject to review by both the Commission of Fine Arts ("CFA") and the Historic Preservation Review Board ("HPRB").
-The Project has been designed to complement the existing character of the area, which is why the Applicant is proposing to subdivide the lots.
-The proposed lots will then be compatible with the existing lot widths and lot frontages of the block, which average about twenty feet (20 ft.).
-Each Building will have a height of thirty-five feet and six inches (35 ft.
+The Applicant is proposing to create a new, three-story Building and use the building as a flat.
+Each unit will have the appearance of a single-family dwelling (separate entrances etc.).
+The Project is subject to review by both the Commission of Fine Arts ("CFA") and the Historic Preservation Review Board ("HPRB") and has received CFA Approval and concept Approval from HPO.
+The Project has been designed to complement the existing character of the area, which is why the Applicant has designed each unit to appear as a single-family dwelling.
+The proposed units will then be compatible with the existing lot widths and lot frontages of the block, which average about twenty feet (20 ft.).
+The Building will have a height of thirty-five feet and six inches (35 ft.
 6 in.) in order to align with the existing building heights on this block.
-Other than the proposed special exception for height relief, Lot B conforms to all other zoning requirements of the RF-3 zone.
 The Applicant is also proposing three (3) parking spaces.